Certified Hyperbaric Technicians & Wellness Specialists

 Space, budget, and who's using it shape the right choice as much as pressure does.
 The best chamber is the one that fits your room, your routine, and the people who'll use it.

-Soft-shell vs hard-shell, side by side
+Soft vs hard hyperbaric chamber, side by side

 A plain-language comparison of how the two formats differ in everyday use.
 Both are general wellness equipment — not medical devices.
+Pressure ratings reflect wellness specifications; clinical HBOT indications are separately classified by the UHMS.[1]

 | Consideration | Soft-shell chamber | Hard-shell chamber |